minprog/webapps/projects/1 blog/content.md

 ## What you need to find out

+How to:

-* How to install Ruby and Jekyll
+* install Ruby and Jekyll,
-* How to configure Jekyll
+* configure Jekyll,
-* How to write Markdown
+* write Markdown,
-* How to write templates with Liquid
+* write templates with Liquid,
-* How to embed SCSS into a Jekyll project
+* embed SCSS into a Jekyll project,
-* How to put all elements together
+* put all elements together, and
-* How to put your Jekyll site on GitHub Pages
+* put your Jekyll site on GitHub Pages.

 ## Preparations